jpueberbach4/ingest/dukascopy/README.md

 ## What Is This Tool Used For?

-BP-Markets is a high-performance, local-first data bridge built for indie traders.
+Ingest is a high-performance, local-first data bridge built for indie traders.
 Unlike cloud-based solutions, it is optimized for zero-latency local execution, allowing your trading terminal and data API to run side by side without resource contention. \
 \
 The system incrementally updates market data, resampling completed 1-minute candles into a set of default higher timeframes that can be customized globally or per symbol.
 It also tracks open higher-timeframe candles, which can optionally be excluded through modifiers. \
 \
 Data can be queried or constructed directly from a WSL2 terminal or via an HTTP API service.
 Designed by a trader, for traders, BP-Markets focuses on performance, accuracy, and workflow efficiency.
 Future releases will introduce high-performance backtesting capabilities that fully eliminate lookahead bias. \
 \
 The tool features a customizable, advanced (hybrid) indicator engine and uses an internal API to query data across assets and timeframes, including access to indicator values from other instruments.
 Indicators can be expressed as Polars-expressions or implemented on Pandas dataframes directly. \
-\
-It also features an experimental Neuro-evolution engine to build ML models for sparse event detection.
-Example for macro-driven bottom-sniping included.
-This is a research-item on how to use ML for hunting an alpha-edge. \
 \
 Any modern laptop having NVMe will do.
 Storage requirements are about 1 GB per configured symbol. \
 \